 But I needed to nurse Evangeline and I felt too exposed sitting at the aisle seat.
 So in the end, I moved back to the middle seat and we were uncomfortably cramped up, all the while trying to avoid knocking into the other mother-child pair with Evangeline.

 We have preferred a red-eye flight because we don’t need to entertain her for the whole flight journey.
 She has no screen time at all, so we literally have to be her entertainment and that’s tiring.
 So with her asleep, we could rest for a while.
 I’m still in the ‘for red eye flight’ camp.
 Just that I have to make sure I get a bassinet!

 Of course, if it’s a day flight, she has a bundle of energy to entertain us with her cute antics.
 Like her in the photo below, wearing toddler headphones provided by Korean Air.

 “Everything alright?” the flight attendant asked, smiling politely at me.
 Her well-painted face made her skin so fair and smooth that it reminded me of a porcelain doll, and of a famous Korean actress.
 I said yes, forcing a smile, while I tried to keep my restless baby on my lap and hushed her protests.

 Five minutes later, the same lady came by to check on us again.
-Or was it another one, they looked quite the same?
+Or was it another one, they looked quite the same in the dim lighting.
 This time, I was bouncing my crying baby in my arms to calm her down.
-I nodded in bid to shoo her off.
+I nodded in a bid to shoo her off.